Church of the Assumption of the Virgin Mary and St. Charles the Great, Prague: Architecture

 The octagonal central nave is vaulted with Late Gothic brick vaulting supported by stone ribs that create the sophisticated star figure.
 The polygonal presbytery is enclosed by the six sides of the decagon and vaulted with the Gothic rib-supported vault.
 The vault is 22.8 meter in width.
 On the opposite side there is a bell tower adjacent to the nave.
 The nave and the tower are evidently reinforced by the external Gothic piers.
 The whole church is girded with the cornice, over which the attic is built.
 The nave, the presbytery and the tower have three baroque cupola-shaped roofs with lanterns.

 The hall and the "Holy Steps" building are erected in baroque style.
 The windows of the first floor are shaped according to the template of curtain-shaped windows of Late Gothic architecture.
 Structural Gothic elements are abundantly displayed by the building and prove the Jan Santini Aichel authorship of the edifice.
 There are several other elements inherent to the architect's style.
 These are expressively articulated cornices, pillars on the corners, concave arches of the cloister that create swaying rhythm.

 The interior of the church is decorated with baroque stucco and enriched by baroque furniture.
 Several altar paintings by Jan Jiří Heinsch are to be found in the building.
 The main altar however was built in 1872.
 Window traceries are also Neogothic.

 Interesting facts

-The five churches in New Town district that were founded by Charles IV form a regular cross.
-The North-South axis is formed by the Church of St. Catherine and the Church of Our Lady on the Lawn.
-The East-west axis is formed by the church of the Assumption of the Virgin Mary and St. Charles the Great and the church of Virgin Mary on Slovany.
-The axes cross at the church of St. Apollinaire.
+The five churches in the New Town district that were founded by Charles IV form a regular cross.
+The north-south axis is formed by the Church of St. Catherine of Alexandria and the Church of Our Lady on the Lawn.
+The east-west axis is formed by the church of the Assumption of the Virgin Mary and St. Charles the Great and the Church of the Virgin Mary on Slovany.
+The axes cross at the Church of St. Apollinaire.

 According to tradition, the builder of the vault had a deal with the devil to finish the construction.
 When the builder saw the vault finished he was amazed by its size.
 Full of fear that the vault would collapse he hanged himself on the supporting scaffolds.
 The vault survived.
 The devil kept his word and got the builder's soul.